-"Dickie Bateman and the Gothicization of Old Windsor: Architecture and Sexuality in the Circle of Horace Walpole", Architectural History 56 (2013), in press.
+"Dickie Bateman and the Gothicization of Old Windsor: Architecture and Sexuality in the Circle of Horace Walpole", Architectural History 56 (2013), 99-133.
+(Download PDF)

 "Wall Painting and Sacred Space", The Cambridge History of Religious Architecture: the Middle Ages, ed by Stephen Murray, Cambridge, UK: Cambridge University Press, forthcoming 2013.

-"Of Druids, the Gothic, and the Origins of Architecture: the Garden Designs of William Stukeley", British Art Journal (December 2012), in press.
+"Of Druids, the Gothic, and the Origins of Architecture: the Garden Designs of William Stukeley", British Art Journal (December 2012), XIII: 3, 9-18.

 "Gothic", Studies in Iconography, (a special issue entitled Medieval Art History Today – Critical Terms, ed by Nina Rowe and Colum Hourihane) 33 (2012), 233-46 (Download PDF).